-The proposed project involves the fill of coastal waters in the form of the 100 linear feet of 7/16th inch thick sheet piles with 2-inch by 2-inch interlocks for a total fill amount of 5.42 sq. ft.
-The purpose of the proposed fill is to protect the existing residences, which is not one of the seven allowable uses enumerated under section 30233 of the Coastal Act.
+The proposed project involves the fill of coastal waters in the form of the 154 linear feet of 7/16th inch thick sheet piles with 2-inch by 2-inch interlocks for a total fill amount of 8.27 sq. ft.
+The purpose of the proposed fill is to protect the existing residence, which is not one of the seven allowable uses enumerated for allowable fill under section 30233 of the Coastal Act.
 However, Section 30235 of the Coastal Act requires the Commission to approve seawalls and other similar structures when such protection structures are necessary to protect existing primary structures and provided that the protection structures are designed to eliminate or mitigate adverse impacts on local shoreline sand supply.